lhs-open/lhs-guide/docs/index.md

 - We used Synthea patient data to build machine learning models for simulating ML-LHS units as described in the above sections (Chen 2022).

 - An IBM group used 1 million Synthea patients to build a 2D patient pathway and conducted neural network CNN and RNN machine learning.
 The resulting model was able to predict ten common diseases with 80-90% accuracy (Sbodio 2021).
-This study used an open-source [patient pathway extractor](https://github.com/Alvearie/patient_pathway_extractor) for turning Synthea records into data ready for machine learning.
+This study used an open-source patient pathway extractor for turning Synthea records into data ready for machine learning.

 - Using three synthetic data generators that apply classification and regression trees, parametric, and Bayesian network approaches, Rankin et al. generated synthetic data from 19 open health datasets.
 They trained common machine learning models with the synthetic data and real data separately, and then measured model performance using only independent real data sets.
 The results showed only small decreases in accuracy for models trained with synthetic data compared to models trained with real data (Rankin 2020).

 ## Limitations

 Synthea data are considered realistic but not real.
 They have proven useful in developing and testing ML methods or processes, but the differences between Synthea and real patient data determine where the ML models can be used.
-Several limitations appear in the Synthea data: the limited number of diseases, some data are biased toward certain patient populations, and some health factors such as symptoms are missing.
+Several limitations appear in the Synthea data: limited number of diseases; some data biased toward certain patient populations, and missing some health factors such as symptoms.
 Due to the discrepancies, any ML model built from synthetic data cannot be used directly in an actual clinical setting.

 ---

-# 9. Data-centric Machine Learning
+# 9. LHS as Healthcare AI Framework?

 ## Healthcare AI

+[SOURCE: NAM 2019 special AI report]

 NAM 2019 special report, “Artificial Intelligence in Health Care: The Hope, the Hype, the Promise, the Peril”, outlines the current and near-term AI solutions; highlights the challenges, limitations, and best practices for AI development, adoption, and maintenance; offers an overview of the legal and regulatory landscape for AI tools designed for health care application; prioritizes the need for equity, inclusion, and a human rights lens for this work; and outlines key considerations for moving forward.
 (NAM 2019, Matheny 2020).
 See [webinar video](https://nam.edu/event/webinar-artificial-intelligence-and-health-care/).

 AI was proposed in 1950s and had gone through two “AI Winters.”
 The current resurgence of AI started around 2010 due to the success of machine learning and data science techniques as well as significant increases in computational storage and power.
 It has fueled the growth of huge consumer businesses like Google, Amazon, and Apple.
 In addition to common machine learning techniques like gradient boosting, random forest, support vector machines, and artificial neural networks, deep learning systems based on various neural networks have led AI development to a new high.

 AI is poised to make transformative and disruptive advances in health care.
 The following table lists some of the healthcare applications of machine learning in the report.

-**Table: Example healthcare applications of machine learning.**
+**Table: Example healthcare applications of machine learning**

 User Group	|Applications|
 ------------|------------|